hlf-go/writing-chaincode/README.md

 * `peer0.org1.example.com` is the container that will be responsible for executing your chaincode.
 * `cli` is a command line container that you use to interact with `peer0.org1.example.com`.

-It is important to note that this is **not** a realistic infrastructure for any Blockchain application.
-It is only to support simple chaincode development by enabling developer to see a running chaincode.
+It is important to note that this is **not** a infrastructure for a realistic Blockchain application.
+It is only to support simple chaincode development process by enabling developer to probe a running chaincode.

 There are also other aspects of the hyperledger fabric infrastructure that is beyond the scope of this document.
-These are to do with cryptography, which you need not concern you for now.
+These are cryptography components, which need not concern you for now.
 However, as you probe the interactions of running chaincode and peer via logs, you will see lots of encoded output.
-We'll cover this in later section.
+We'll explain highlight those this in later sections.

 For detailed descriptions of the roles of hyperledger fabric components, please refer to hyperledger fabric [architecture explained](http://hyperledger-fabric.readthedocs.io/en/latest/arch-deep-dive.html).